top of page

 In 2020, Dr. Samek reflected and interrogated her research program in conjunction with her commitment to advance anti-racism, equity, and inclusion.
 To extend her research on mostly white populations and to elevate the voices of BIPOC students and to better understand their experiences, Dr. Samek recruited a diverse sample of first year college students in the 2021-2022 academic year (N = 191, 69% BIPOC, 52% female, 16% LGBTQ+).
 Dr. Samek's goal was to better understand the potential psycho-social risk and protective factors for BIPOC mental health and potentially co-occurring problematic alcohol use based on relevant theory and recent studies.
 Results showed that experiences of microaggressions and poor campus climate were directly associated with internalizing symptoms (depressive, anxiety, somatic), as well as indirectly through factors related to stress, poor sleep, and academic burnout.
 Such results underscore the need for predominately (historically) white universities and colleges to take efforts to teach White students, staff, and faculty how to identify, disrupt, and reduce racial microaggressions in effort to promote BIPOC student mental health and improve campus climate for all.

-Dr. Samek was awarded funding for an extension of this project in 2022-2024.
-We collected data from another cohort of diverse (~80% BIPOC) first-year AU students (N = 191, 2022-2023) academic year) and are wrapping up data collection for our follow-up assessment of the first year cohort (2021-2022 academic year) approximately two years later (2024).
-We aim to further evaluate what is driving the increase in mental health symptoms for adolescents and emerging adults as they transition through college.
-Central hypotheses include that 1) increased frequency and intensity of social media use, particularly in times of heightened attention to national and global traumatic events (e.g., school and mass shootings, war, police violence, climate change) as well as increased 2) academic pressure and 3) poor sleep may be contributing to the increase in stress and mental health challenges at this time.
-Dr. Samek will also explore whether this is especially the case for students with politicized and underrepresented identities (e.g., BIPOC, LGBTQ+) while accounting for experiences of discrimination and microaggressions.
-We will also explore these risk effects in the context of potential protective factors (e.g., social support, campus club involvement).
+Dr. Samek was awarded funding for an extension of this project in 2022-2024 and 2025.
+We collected data from a second cohort of diverse (~80% BIPOC) first-year AU students (N = 191, 2022-2023) academic year), completed a follow-up assessment of the first year cohort (2021-2022 academic year) approximately two years later (2024), and will complete a follow-up assessment of the second cohort in 2025.
+We aim to further evaluate what is driving the increase in mental health symptoms for emerging adults as they transition through college.
+Central hypotheses include that H1) negative emotions associated with national and global traumatic events (e.g., school and mass shootings, major weather events associated with climate change, police violence, war in Europe and the Middle East, threats to democracy) represent a novel risk factor for increasing mental health symptoms in adolescents and young adults.
+Further, we expect H2) greater frequency and intensity of social media use this association, given the amount of time young people spend online and the integration of news into social networking apps.
+We look forward to studying this while accounting for known risk factors such as trait negative affect, discrimination experiences, rising academic pressure, and poor sleep.
+In line with a strengths-based perspective, we also aim to identify potential protective factors and the individual and community levels (e.g., mindful awareness, perceptions of campus climate/school connectedness) that offset such risk.
 We would like to study these hypotheses in the wider population of adolescents and young adults in the years that come.
+We look forward to partnering with others to explore these ideas.

 As part of her Outreach efforts, Dr. Samek has recently begun efforts to implement an evidenced-based substance use prevention and mental health promotion program, PreVenture, in local communities.
-She is currently working with the administration in Chambers County, Alabama to pilot this project to eligible adolescents in 2024-2025 and interested in offering it to other school districts in the state.
+She is currently working with the administration in Chambers County, Alabama to offer this program to eligible adolescents and are interested in offering it to other school districts and adolescent organizations in the state.

 Secondary Data Analysis